Blog Home

 RCS may be better for text marketing if:

 Visual appeal matters: RCS allows you to send visually appealing messages with multimedia content like images, videos, and GIFs.
-If aesthetics are important to your marketing strategy, RCS can make your messages more engaging.
+If aesthetics are important to your texting marketing strategy, RCS can make your messages more engaging.

 Interactivity is key: If you want to engage your audience with interactive elements like buttons, suggested actions, or forms directly within the message, RCS provides this capability, potentially leading to higher conversion rates.